Episode 2 of our 4-part watchalong of the fantasy epic Yona of the Dawn with Caitlin, Peter, and special guest 1/4th of Gabriella!

 PETER: He’s the cute, clumsy moe?

-OH wait, final prediction.
+Oh wait, final prediction.
 The chipmunk’s voice actor is Ryan Reynolds.
-Yeah, yeah, mm-hmm.
-Yona of the Dawn, private eye, Detective Yona.
+Yeah, yeah, mm-hm.
+Yona of the Dawn: Private Eye.
+Detective Yona.

-CAITLIN: Alright, you jokers.
+CAITLIN: All right, you jokers.
 I’m writing everything down, so you know.

 PETER: I like that.